-4.4.1 Packet Data Traffic Channel (PDTCH)
+4.4.1 Packet Data Traffic Channel (PDTCH, EC-PDTCH)

 PDTCH is a channel allocated for data transfer.
 It is temporarily dedicated to one MS or to a group of MSs in the case of p-t-m transmission.
 In the multislot operation, one MS or a group of MSs may use multiple PDTCHs in parallel for individual packet transfer.